saltstack/salt-user-guide/docs/topics/scheduler.rst

           - Thursday 3:00pm
           - Friday 5:00pm

-This will schedule the command: ``state.sls bind`` every 3600 seconds (every hour) between the hours of 8:00 AM and 5:00 PM.
+This schedules the command ``state.sls bind`` every 3600 seconds (one hour) between the hours of 8:00 AM and 5:00 PM.
+The range parameter must be a dictionary with date strings using the ``dateutil`` format.

 .. code-block:: sls